Nsohko/WhisperSG/README.md

 Beyond that, I think we should also explore how we could provide even greater functionality.
 Currently, the diarization model used for speaker identification is rather inaccurate and often makes poor predictions.
 This would likely be the first area that needs to be enhanced.
 Alternatively, we could also explore the integration of the model with a LLM to summarize transcribed conversations.
 We could even explore the integration of traditional audio augmentation techniques, e. g. implementing the ASR with noise cancellation capabilities to improve its usability even in noisy environments.

-Lastly, we should also explore how we could further enhance the real-time transcription functionality, for instance, by providing compatibility for timestamps and speaker diarization.
+Lastly, we should also explore how we could further enhance the real-time transcription functionality, for instance, by providing compatibility for timestamps and speaker diarization, or integrating a more robust silence detection mechanism.

 ## 6. Usage
 The main code for WhisperSG is all hosted on this repo.
 The finetuned model is hosted on Huggingface [here](https://huggingface.co/Nsohko/whispersg_small.en).
+I have tried to add comments to as much of the code as I can to help self-document it.

 WhisperSG is packaged as a python package using pip making it very easy to integrate with other Python projects.
 The code for finetuning the model is also provided inside the repo, allowing for future users to easily further finetune the model if necessary.
 Similarly, the code to download and pre-process parts 1, 2 and 3 of the IMDA NSC is also provided for reference.